Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Aperiodicity

 Since this is true for all large $n$, by replacing $n$ by $n+1$ we get that $e^{it}=1$.
 It follows that $t=0$ and $f=f\circ \wh T$ almost everywhere which implies that $f$ must be a constant almost everywhere since $\mu$ is ergodic. \end{proof}

 To prove Lemma~\ref{LB2}, we need a result from Lemma 2 in Section 4 in \cite{ADSZ}.
 We state it as the next lemma.
-The setting for the lemma is a conservative fibered system.
-So it can be applied directly to our case.
+The setting for the lemma is a conservative fibred system and it can be applied directly to our case.

 \begin{Lemmas} A cylinder $C\in \xi_{n_0}$ is a cylinder of full returns if and only if there exists a set $K$ of positive measure such that for almost every $x\in K$, there are $n_i\to \infty$ with $\wh T^{n_i}\xi_{n_i+n_0}(x) = C$. \end{Lemmas}